 - 17. Different stakeholders receive different outputs from an audit.
 These outputs are likely to be evaluated in terms of their usefulness and timeliness, and be seen as aspects of audit quality.
 They may also: - Provide broader insights into audit quality.
 For example, reports from audit regulators are likely to describe weaknesses that have been identified from inspection activities; and - Directly impact audit quality.
 For example, having a specific responsibility to report on a matter, such as the effectiveness of internal controls, may result in more robust work in that area. - 18.
 Some stakeholders, especially management, those charged with governance and some regulators, have more direct insights into some of the inputs to audit quality and are therefore better placed to evaluate it, at least in part.
-Outputs from these other stakeholders, for example, information provided by audit committees, may provide useful information on audit quality to external users. - 19.
-Relevant outputs may include:
+Outputs from these other stakeholders, for example, information provided by audit committees, may provide useful information on audit quality to external users.

-17. Resevant outputs may include.

-Level Outputs S
+Level Outputs 5

-3.1 Engagement Level From th ne Auditor
+3.1 Engagement Level From the Auditor

 3.1.1 Auditor's Reports to Users of Audited Financial Statements

 3.1.2 Auditor's Reports to Those Charged with Governance

 3.1.3 Auditor's Reports to Management

 3.1.4 Auditor's Reports to Financial and Prudential Regulators

 From th ne Entity

 3.1.5 The Audited Financial Statements

 3.1.6 Reports from Those Charged with

 Governance, including Audit

 Committees